RxNLP/PyRXNLP/README.md

-# pyrxnlp
+# pyrxnl

  Simple python wrapper classes for RxNLP suite of APIs.